redwoodjs/redwoodjs-com-archive/docs/prerender.md

 Some of your pages don't have dynamic content; it'd be great if you could render them ahead of time, making for a faster experience for your end users.

 We thought a lot about what the developer experience should be for route-based prerendering.
-The result is one of the smallest APIs imagineable!
+The result is one of the smallest APIs imaginable!

 > **How's Prerendering different from SSR/SSG/SWR/ISSG/...?**
 >